Enjoy the trip – drive safely these holidays

 • Be patient.
 Trucks and towing vehicles have lower speed limits.
 If you’re travelling behind a slower vehicle, wait for a passing lane or until you can see clear road ahead of you and enough space to overtake safely.

-The official Christmas-New Year holiday period for 2005/2006 begins at 4 p.m. tomorrow (Friday 23 December) and runs through to 6 a.m. on Wednesday 4 January.
+The official Christmas-New Year holiday period for 2005/2006 begins at 4 p.m. on Friday 23 December and runs through to 6 a.m. on Wednesday 4 January.

 During the 2004/2005 holiday period there were nine fatal crashes and 309 reported injury crashes.
 These crashes resulted in 11 deaths, 96 serious injuries and 417 minor injuries.
 The deaths included three drivers, seven passengers and one pedestrian.
 The most common factors contributing to fatal crashes over the holiday period last year were drivers losing control, travelling too fast for the conditions, alcohol, fatigue, inattention and failure to give way.